Our Approach

 What is a heart murmur?

 Normal heartbeats make a "lub-dub" sound, which is the sound of your heart's valves closing.
 A heart murmur makes a swishing sound during a heartbeat.
-A murmur indicates abnormal blood flow across a heart valve.
+A heart murmur indicates abnormal blood flow across a heart valve and may occur with or without noticeable heart murmur symptoms.

 There are two types of heart murmurs: